-with a trauma-informed lens, and check them against potential possible misconceptions or biases against survivors of human trafficking or people with marginalized identities.
+Evaluate all shelter policies around ejection with a trauma-informed lens, and check them against potential possible misconceptions or biases against survivors of human trafficking or people with marginalized identities.
 Every field - homelessness, human trafficking, rape crisis, and domestic violence - has norms that may be historical artifacts of times in which we had less awareness of trauma impacts and minimal understanding of cultural and societal influences on health and violence.
-For even accepted norms, evaluate for bias and trauma-awareness, implement low-barrier shelter practices when possible, and consider incorporating survivor feedback into the process of evaluation and revision.
+For even accepted norms, evaluate for bias and trauma-awareness, and consider incorporating survivor feedback into the process of evaluation and revision.